rust-lang/rfcs/text/0000-template.md

 This proposal does slightly complicate the typechecking of functions, but hopefully not to a large extent depending on how is implemented.
 It also could add complexity to the understanding of very complex nested functions utilising similar type parameter names.
-Checking would also need to include scope due to shadowing, potentially making the design and usage more complex
+Checking would also need to include scope due to shadowing, potentially making the design and usage more complex.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives